Feyerabend/vm/basal0/TINY.md

 ## Background

-This BASIC basal/0 takes it inspiration from TinyBasic.
+This BASIC basal/0 takes it inspiration from Tiny BASIC.
-But TinyBasic has a very interesting history of its own.
+But Tiny BASIC has a very interesting history of its own.

 One interesting controversy was between the computer famous